Skip to main content

 {{context:comment-system}}

-When run on artifact SPR-abc123 with session sess-42, the agent ends up with the body fully substituted, {{sidecar_path}} pointing at the bundled CLI, and {{artifact_id}} already inlined into the user-turn prompt.
+When run on artifact SPR-abc123 with session sess-42, the agent ends up with the body fully substituted, {{sidecar_path_jsonsafe}} pointing at the bundled CLI (with backslashes escaped for the surrounding JSON string), and {{artifact_id}} already inlined into the user-turn prompt.

 Example: non-agent action